ulule/makroud/README.md

 )
 ```

-If there is no error and if the user record has a profile, then you should have a the `Profile` value loaded.
+If there is no error and if the user record has a profile, then you should have the `Profile` value loaded.

 ## Development